JakeDobson/DobsonARKit/README.md

 The Dobson brothers jamming out some ARKit applications as side projects.
 <BR>
 <BR>
-This version detects horizontal planes, alerts you every time a plane is detected by presenting a label with the total # of planes detected during the current AR session, and displays a grid on top of each plane detected.
-It also adds boxes via tap onto the plane which can collide with other boxes due to possessing a SCNPhysicsBody.
+This version detects horizontal planes, adds a pyramid to the plane when created, and gives you a print in the console whenever a box is dropped(via tap) and collides with the pyramid.
 <BR>
 <BR>
 <BR>